julia-rodrigo/julia-rodrigo/README.md

 - 👋 Hi, I’m @julia-rodrigo
      I have been studying computer science for almost 4 years now.
-     I am going to graduate soon and I am looking for a graduate program perhaps near or in Dublin, or in Cork or remotely
+     I am going to graduate soon and I am looking for a job opportunity near Cork, Dublin or remotely.

 - 👀 I’m interested in ...
      Computer programming experience in any of the industry.
      I want to improve my coding skills around people.
      I would like anything in React development as I learnt this in my internship.
      I am not too interested in API testing or testing in general.
-     I am most interested in gaming,

-     but almost anything will do
-     as I am still exploring where I wish to stand.
+     I also would like to improve on game developement too.

 - 🌱 I’m currently learning ...
+     Game development in Godot and TypeScript in Next.js React framework.

-     Game development.
-I have made a short battle system in Godot for my university Project.
+     I have made a short monster-catching rpg game in Godot for my university Project.
-     I made some small sprites using Piscels software.
-I know how to make spritesheets.
+     I made some small sprites and spritesheets using Piscels software.
-     But I am more interested in how to use the gaming engine to bring my sprites to life and add some system rules to the game.
+     I am more interested in how to use the gaming engine to bring my sprites to life and add some system rules to the game.
      There are so many cool interesting secrets I have yet to discover from Godot.
      But I am open to learning other engines, especially Unreal Engine.

+     I like using TypeScript as I learnt it from my Internship and have recently built my resume from TypeScript.
+I like the use of tailwindcss to make the app easily responsive on all devices Deploying the app on Vercel is a huge advantage in Next.js.
+     Each time I make new changes, the app is automatically updated!
+     This way, I can check my phone to see if my outcome is as desired.
+     It would be fantastic if gaming engines had this feature.

      Back in my internship from last year (2022), I was focusing on:
      How website apps work and how to make connections with the databases.